qpa/tracker/README.md

 # Tracker

-A modern full-stack Client-Server application built with React 19, Vite.js, and PostgreSQL.
+A full-stack Client-Server application built with React 19, Vite.js, and PostgreSQL.

 ## Tech Stack